 The Lowenstein Human Rights Project is the law school's extracurricular human rights group.
 Through the Lowenstein Project, small teams of students work on specific human rights issues, usually on behalf of, and with guidance from, a human rights or other public interest NGO.
 Teams conduct research, write memoranda, engage in advocacy activities, and organize events at the law school.
 The Lowenstein Project was founded in 1981 and named in honor of Allard K. Lowenstein

 , a U.S. Congressman and pioneering human rights activist.
-Sophie Chau, Jaclyn Harris and Julia Shu are the 2014-15 Student Directors of the Lowenstein Project, and Jim Silk
+Taylor Henley and Alexander Resar are the 2015-16 student directors of the Lowenstein Project, and Jim Silk

 is the Project's faculty adviser.
 The Lowenstein Project regularly works with leading U.S.-based human rights organizations as well as smaller organizations headquartered in Latin America, Asia, Africa, and Europe.